5stars217/competitionscratch/docs/COMPETITION_RULES.md

         Args:
             env: SandboxEnv - Environment to attack (already initialized)
             config: dict - Runtime configuration including:
-                - "seconds": float - Time budget in seconds (typically 1200)
+                - "seconds": float - Time budget in seconds (1200 for attack match, 1800 for defense match)

         Returns:
-            list - List of trace dictionaries where vulnerabilities were found Each trace should trigger at least one predicate
+            list - List of trace dictionaries where vulnerabilities were found Each trace must trigger at least one predicate
         """
         findings = []
         # Your attack logic here